chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 Write-Output "Package has been created and is ready at $packagesFolder"
 ~~~

-## Exercise 5: Push a Package To The Repository
+## Exercise 5: Push A Package To The Repository
 We need to ensure the repository is all set up correctly, the best way to test that is to push a package to the repository (and to test installation, which will do in the next exercise).

 1. So now we'll take that package we created in the previous exercise and push it to the server.